cambecc/air/README.md

 air
 ===

-"air" is a project to visualize air quality data provided by the Tokyo Metropolitan Government.
+"air" is a project to visualize live air quality data provided by the Tokyo Metropolitan Government.
 The main components of the project are:
    * a scraper to extract air data from [www.kankyo.metro.tokyo.jp](http://www.kankyo.metro.tokyo.jp)
    * a postgres database to store the data